19hours/sg-statutes/Acts/National Library Board Act.md

 (b) require from any persons using its libraries a guarantee or security against the loss of, or injury to, any library materials belonging to the libraries;

+(ba) provide for the use, custody, preservation, reproduction, removal, destruction and disposal of public records and other documents under this Act;

+[Act 25 of 2012 wef 28/03/2013]

+(bb) provide for regulating the taking of oral history recordings and transcripts;

+[Act 25 of 2012 wef 28/03/2013]

-(c) enable the officers or employees of the Board to exclude or remove from its libraries or library buildings and grounds persons committing any offence under this Act or any regulations made thereunder;
+(c) enable the officers or employees of the Board to exclude or remove from its libraries, library buildings, the National Archives, any oral history centre or any other land or building owned by or under the control of the Board persons committing any offence under this Act or any regulations made thereunder;

+[Act 25 of 2012 wef 28/03/2013]

-(d) provide for the preservation of order and the prevention of nuisance in its libraries, library buildings and grounds;
+(d) provide for the preservation of order and the prevention of nuisance in any library, library building, the National Archives, any oral history centre or any other land or building owned by or under the control of the Board;

+[Act 25 of 2012 wef 28/03/2013]

 (e) fix the days and times of admission to its libraries;